 The Society of Occupational Medicine (SOM) is the largest and oldest national professional organisation of individuals with an interest in occupational health (OH).
 Membership is for anyone working in and with an interest in OH.
 Members are part of a multidisciplinary community - including doctors, technicians, nurses, health specialists and other professionals - with access to the information, expertise and learning needed to keep at the forefront of their role.

 Members benefit from career development opportunities alongside practical, day-to-day support and guidance, through local and national networks that are open to all.
 Through its collective voice, SOM advances knowledge, increases awareness and seeks to positively influence the future of OH.
+In 2024 SOM launched a Leadership Academy.

-Professional Partner Membership - Work in HR, Wellbeing, Employee assistance or responsible for workplace health?
+Professional Partner Membership

+Do you work in HR, wellbeing, employee assistance, or are you responsible for workplace health?
 SOM is delighted to launch Professional Partner Membership, to keep you up to date with the latest workplace health resources and guidance - from mental health to neurodiversity and Long COVID.

 For only £50 per year, membership offers knowledge, tools, and connections to help you do the best job you can in improving health and work.
-It is not open to occupational health or other health professionals who are welcome to Join as Full, International, Student or Associate members.
+It is not open to occupational health or other health professionals who are welcome to join as Full, International, Student or Associate members.

 Benefits:

-- A curated monthly update with key resources and guidance - Discounts on SOM events including six free webinars a year - Exclusive workplace health offers - Invitation to the SOM Christmas drinks and Awards
+- A curated monthly update with key resources and guidance - Discounts on SOM events including six free webinars a year - Exclusive workplace health offers - Invitation to the SOM Christmas drinks and Awards.